Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Introduction

 \textbf{Isogeometric collocation methods:} The collocation method is a simple numerical method for solving differential equations that can generate a solution that satisfies the differential equation at a set of discrete points, called collocation points~\cite{cottrell2009isogeometric}.
 If the order of the unknown NURBS function that is employed to approximate the solution of the differential equation is high enough, the collocation method can be applied to the strong form of the differential equation.
 In this way, the IGA-C method was presented in Ref.~\cite{auricchio2010isogeometric}.
 However, IGA-C is greatly influenced by the collocation points.
 Recently, a comprehensive study on IGA-C discovered its superior behavior over the Galerkin method in terms of its accuracy-to-computational-time ratio~\cite{schillinger2013isogeometric}, and the consistency and convergence properties of the IGA-C method were developed in Ref.~\cite{lin2013consistency}.
+In Ref.~\cite{anitescu2015isogeometric}, the isogeometric superconvergent collocation method (IGA-SC) was developed, where locations of the collocation points were derived from the superconvergence theory.
+Furthermore, an optimally convergent isogeometric collocation scheme for odd degrees was proposed in~\cite{montardini2016optimal}, which are a subset of the Galerkin superconvergent points.
+It was shown that there exist the collocation points, called Cauchy-Galerkin points, that produce the Galerkin solution exactly~\cite{gomez2016variational}.
+In~\cite{casquero2016isogeometric}, analysis-suitable T-splines were employed in combination with isogeometric collocation methods to solve second- and fourth-order boundary-value problems.

 Moreover, based on the local hierarchical refinement of NURBSs, adaptive IGA-Cs were developed and analyzed~\cite{schillinger2013isogeometric}.
 Meanwhile, IGA-C has also been extended to multi-patch NURBS configurations, various boundary and patch interface conditions, and explicit dynamic analysis~\cite{auricchio2012isogeometric}.
 Recently, IGA-C was successfully employed to solve the Timoshenko beam problem~\cite{beirao2012avoiding} and spatial Timoshenko rod problem~\cite{auricchio2013locking}, showing that mixed collocation schemes are locking-free, independently of the choice of the polynomial degrees for the unknown fields.
+It was shown that IGA-C is particularly suitable for solving the system of ODEs governing the non-prismatic beam problem~\cite{Balduzzi2017}.
+Moreover, IGA-C was proposed for the linear static bending analysis of laminated composite plates governed by Reissner-Mindlin theory~\cite{Pavan2017}.